 Simultaneously, fashion brands are under intense pressure to innovate and differentiate.
 A mannequin became a part of the “total design” around a brand, fashion show, label or collection.
 Mannequins had to keep up with time: colors, expressions, faces, and poses often had to be completely customized.
 Leading brands wanted unique looks to support their brands.
 The handmade mannequins fit perfectly into the pressure for uniqueness, but there were other pressures as well.

 Companies were looking to decrease their time to market and be more responsive.
 At the same time, they wanted to be quicker to get designs from the catwalk into the stores.
 This meant that the custom mannequins had to keep pace with the time pressure of the fashion industry.
 The old way of producing mannequins could not keep up with today’s increased demands.

 Just as its customers wished to be quicker to market, so did the company.
 Last minute changes were slowing down development.
 The production time of eight weeks put serious pressure on the Dutch company.
 Simultaneously, they wanted to speed up their development and become more flexible as an organization.
 Time to look at alternative manufacturing processes.

-The company soon noticed that 3D printing would be a possible solution for quick prototyping and developing sculptures of manequins.
-3D printing with the right materials and design could speed up there innovation.
+The company soon noticed that 3D printing would be a possible solution for quick prototyping and developing sculptures of mannequins.
+3D printing with the right materials and design could speed up their innovation.
 Here however, it was difficult to find the right tools.
 They needed a life size printer.
 They knew that with some work the right 3D sculpture prints could be produced.